techtile-by-dramco/NI-B210-Sync/README.md

 # Methods to synchronise NI B210s for MIMO operation

+This repository contains the B210 synchronization research code, hardware notes, and reproducible experiments.
+Start with the [experiment index](experiments/readme.md).
+The new work uses T04 as the common RF source and T05–T08 as the devices under test; it is split into state characterization (`50`), controlled coherent combining (`51`), and stability/recalibration events (`52`).
+Each directory has a connection-first README and a `--dry-run` mode.

+Repository layout:

+- `experiments/` — acquisition, processing, results, and testbench instructions;
+- `phased-locked-loop/` — PLL hardware, firmware, and control scripts;
+- `octoclock-validation/` — reference-distribution validation;
+- `software/` and `tests/` — prototypes and lower-level tests; and
+- `manuscript/` — separate Overleaf Git checkout, intentionally ignored by this repository.

 ## Relevant sources
 - [Synchronizing multiple AD9361 devices](https://wiki.analog.com/resources/eval/user-guides/ad-fmcomms5-ebz/multi-chip-sync?force_rev=1)
 - [AD9361 Register Map Reference Manual](https://usermanual.wiki/Document/AD9361RegisterMapReferenceManualUG671.1082447504)